 Marrying his classical work with the theatre his works have been performed at Lincoln Center, Broadway and Off-Broadway.
 His songs have been recorded in New York and London (with the London Symphony as the back-up orchestra) in addition to writing the feature song Five Fingers for Sesame Street as well as choral arrangements for Quincy Jones, Chuck Mangione, Barry Manilow and Stevie Wonder.

-His work in the theatre has spanned nearly every discipline in one hundred fifty nine professional and thirty five academic productions including for such legendary producers as David Merrick and Joseph Papp.
+His work in the theatre has spanned nearly every discipline in one hundred fifty nine professional and thirty nine academic productions including for such legendary producers as David Merrick and Joseph Papp.
 At nineteen he became the youngest musical director in the history of Broadway and as a conductor/pianist he has worked with Allen & Rossi, Michael Amante, Claire Barry, Orson Bean, Laurie Beechman, Betty Buckley, Brett Butler, Red Buttons, Charlie Callas, Cab Calloway, John Carradine, Jack Carter, Arlene DeMarco, Teresa DeZarn, Joey Faye, Fyvush Finkel, Ian Finkel, Bob Fitch, Four Aces, Four Lads, Patricia Heaton, Dave Konig, Allan Jones, Julius LaRosa, Liz Larson, Mal Z. Lawrence, London Lee, Peter Lemongello, Mayor John Lindsay, Avon Long, Joni Mitchell, New Chordettes, Paige O'Hara, Betsy Palmer, Sir James Randolph, Cliff Robertson, Nipsey Russell, Richard Shull, June Valli, Fran Warren and Irwin C. Watson.
 Other co-performers, composers and conductors include: Henk Badings, Ara Berberian, Nico Castel, Phyllis Curtin, Anne Elgar, Candy Finch, Ezio Flagello, Dizzy Gillespie, Batyah Godfrey, William Hellermann, Gerald Humel, Robert Jones, Gene Krupa, Mike Longo, Ursula Mamlok, Jane Marsh, Jimmy Merrit, James Moody, Vladimir Padwa, Shulamit Ran, Judith Raskin, John Reardon, Jose Serebrier, George Shirley, Beverly Sills, Joanna Simon, Veronica Tyler and Pinchas Zuckerman.
 He has appeared on such television shows as Entertainment Tonight and the Joan Rivers Show and, as an actor, on One Life To Live.

-A native of New York City, Bruce lives with his wife, actress Lydia Franklin, and their dog Walter.
+A native of Manhattan, Bruce lives with his wife, actress Lydia Franklin, and their dog Daisy.